hashbangcode/drupal-queue-api-talk/src/slides.md

 <!-- _footer: "" -->

 ## Top Tips

 - Keep an eye on the numbers in your queue.
 - Think about the amount of time that it would take to process your queue.
+Is the cron handler running often enough to process the data?
+- For large queues, consider storing a (small) array of items in the data.
+This helps with the speed of processing.
-- Don't store too much in your queue items, just enough to provide context.
+- Don't store too much data in your queue items, just enough to provide context.

+---

+## Top Tips

 - There is no interface for queues so be sure to handle errors properly.
 - If your users need to process something straight away then use a batch.